 While SGI generally avoids controlling interests, the firm takes a very “hands-on” minority shareholder approach – requiring strong protections and significant oversight mechanisms.
 SGI will generally take board seats and engage deeply in the management of portfolio companies.

 Generally, SGI will consider the following deal types:

-In addition, SGI leverages its global footprint and extensive network of international relationships to open new doors for portfolio companies.
+In addition, Schulze Global leverages its global footprint and extensive network of international relationships to open new doors for portfolio companies.

 Building on its successful track-record in Ethiopia, in 2012 SGI launched the Ethiopia Growth and Transformation Fund I (EGTF).
 The EGTF is the first-ever private equity fund devoted solely to Ethiopia.